Better health in our 30s

 Exercise

-In addition, weight-bearing exercise will make your mitochondria stronger and, in turn, more efficient at producing energy and better at handling stress and inflammation.
+In relation to those mitochondria that are multiplied by aerobic exercise, weight-bearing exercise will make your mitochondria stronger and, in turn, more efficient at producing energy and better at handling stress and inflammation.

 To fully appreciate how important physical activity is, and what you should do, have a look at section 3 – Physical activity.